Picovoice/porcupine/binding/ios/README.md

 ### Low-Level API

-[Porcupine](/binding/ios/Porcupine.swift) provides low-level access to the wake word engine for those who want to incorporate wake word detection into a already existing audio processing pipeline.
+[Porcupine](/binding/ios/Porcupine.swift) provides low-level access to the wake word engine for those who want to incorporate wake word detection into an already existing audio processing pipeline.

 To construct an instance of Porcupine, pass it a keyword.